Ravitha/DSU-Net-for-Mass-Segmentation-in-Mammograms/README.md

 :pushpin: This repository contains the implementation of the paper mentioned below<br/>
 >Ravitha Rajalakshmi N, Vidhyapriya R, Elango N, Ramesh N. Deeply supervised U-Net for mass segmentation in digital mammograms.
 Int J Imaging Syst Technol.
 2020; 1–13. https://doi.org/10.1002/ima.22516

-:notebook: Implementation of the model and its related models can be found at :file_folder: Models <br/>
+:notebook: Implementation of the related models can also be found at :file_folder: Models <br/>

 List of models <br/>
 <ol>